 - Temperature and humidity sensors

 - Smart meters that collect data and send it to the cloud

-By implementing such a fully automated system, the company is able to save up to 20% on utility bills.
+By implementing such a fully automated system, the company can save up to 20% on utility bills.

-The IoT tools ((for example, GPS trackers) can raise the level of logistics efficiency.
-Just imagine having all the information about drivers, goods, and vehicles in a web or mobile application.
+IoT tools (for example, GPS trackers) can raise logistics efficiency.
+Imagine having all the information about drivers, goods, and vehicles in a web or mobile application.

-IoT sensors in warehouses and during transportation are able to collect information about the conditions of storage or transportation of goods, the fuel consumption of the vehicles, routes, axle loads, etc.
+IoT sensors in warehouses and during transportation can collect information about the conditions of storage or transportation of goods, the fuel consumption of the vehicles, routes, axle loads, etc.